miketamma/Quintuplet/README.md

 Precise calculation of the relic mass of the Dark Matter, assumed as being part of the 5 representation of the Standard Model SU(2) gauge group.

+Packages needed:

+- SciPy
+- NumPy
+- mpmath
+- time
+- matplotlib (plotting not implemented yet, so not needed as of now)

 ## TL;DR